 Or something else.

-Like a moody teenager stuck in a permanent identity crisis who changes the spelling of their name on a weekly basis (although without the dramatic hissy fits) the Statement of Profit & Loss goes by many different names, varying based on location, accounting standards, current practice or auditors’ preference.
+Like a moody teenager stuck in a permanent identity crisis who changes the spelling of their name on a weekly basis (although without the dramatic hissy fits) the Statement of Profit & Loss goes by many different names, varying based on location, accounting standards, type of entity, current practice or auditors’ preference.
 You may see Statement of Operations, Income Statement, Profit and Loss Account, Statement of Financial Performance, Earnings Statement and so on and so forth.
 For short, you’ll often see it referred to as a “P&L”.
-I’m going to use that going forward for the simple reason that it’s short.
-J However, no matter what it is called, the goal of the P&L remains constant: to show whether you earned money or lost money of a set period of time.
+I’m going to use that going forward for the simple reason that it’s short. 🙂 However, no matter what it is called, the goal of the P&L remains constant: to show whether you earned money or lost money of a set period of time.

 So, where to start?